exercism/jq/docs/ABOUT.md

 The input to an expression can be referred to explicitly as `.`.
 An expression that adds `1` to its input reads like so: `. + 1` (or `1 + .`).

+## `jq` (the program) versus `jq` (the language)

+`jq` is a program you can install as a package on a variety of operating systems, or build it from source (it's coded in C).
+It has several useful [command-line options][cli-options], and is quite fast.

+The `jq` program also implements a _language_ to enable arbitrarily complex manipulations of the input data.

+This Exercism track will focus on the language.
+You will see usage of the `jq` program in the tests.

 ## JSON

 From [json.org][json]: